jasonbrianhall/midi_player/gtk3/README.md

 1. Load a CD+G ZIP file or LRC file
 2. Visualization automatically switches to karaoke mode
 3. Press F9 for fullscreen experience
-4. Use A/Q to switch between Classic and Starburst modes
+4. Use A/Q to switch between Classic and Starburst modes and other visualizations
 5. Playback controls work normally during karaoke

 ## 🎨 Visualization Features